 Our staff treats immediate health needs from minor to serious injury, illness or disease.
 Patients are medically screened, and appropriate care is provided to all patients who come to the department with a complaint.
 The number of patients in the Emergency Department and the severity of their conditions will determine the appropriate order for patients to be seen.
 Patients with the most serious problems are seen first.

 All standard procedures and services provided include but not limited to suturing lacerations, phlebotomy, radiographic diagnostics, lab testing, EKG monitoring, pulse oximetry, and medication administration.
-When necessary, critically injured or seriously ill patients are treated and stabilized in the Emergency Department and then transferred by ambulance or on Canadian generic pharmacy.
+When necessary, critically injured or seriously ill patients are treated and stabilized in the Emergency Department and then transferred by ambulance to a higher level of care.
 Many patients are admitted or observed to Special Care, Medical/Surgical or Family Maternity Units for further treatment after receiving initial treatment in the Emergency Department.

 Things to Remember